 How to optimize your keywords like the pros

-With your keyword research results in your hands, the next step is to ensure those keywords are optimized.
+With your keyword research results in hand, the next step is to optimize those keywords.
 This way, you’ll be more likely to get high-quality leads on your website.

-Optimizing your keyword list means you’re using the right keywords in the right format at the right time.
-For example, when you think about your buyer’s journey, you’ll likely use different keywords and phrases for different parts of the journey.
+Optimizing your keyword list is all about creating synergy so that the right keywords your audience at the perfect time.
+Think about your buyer’s journey.
+You’ll likely use different keywords and phrases for different parts of the journey.
 That’s a great start!

 Some other ways you can optimize your keywords include: